-- Open Settings ➤ Transformation settings.

-- Click the icon next to the Output raster box, go to the folder and create the folder exercise_data\ forestry\digitizing and name the file as rautjarvi_georef.tif.

-- Set the rest of parameters as shown below.
+- 1. Open Settings ► Transformation settings. - 2.
+Set the Transformation type to Linear and the Resampling method to Nearest neighbour. - 3.
+Press the Select CRS button next to the Target SRS option and select the EPSG:2392 KKJ / Finland zone 2 CRS; it is the CRS that was used in Finland back in 1994 when this map was created. - 4.
+Click the icon next to the Output raster box, go to the folder and create the folder exercise_data\ forestry\digitizing and name the file as rautjarvi_georef.tif. - 5.
+Check Men Load in QGIS when done - 6.
+Leave the rest of parameters as default.